jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/Module-15.md

 # About

-This module covers streaming curated Chicago crimes to Kafka<br>
+This module covers publishing curated Chicago crimes to Kafka<br>

 ### 1.